Efficient factoring of GP likelihoods

 1. The prior is factored into latent functions per-coordinate

-2. the conditional likelihood is factored over observations (i.e. nosie in independent)
+2. the conditional likelihood is factored over observations (i.e. noise is independent)

 If we further factorise the variational approximation in some way this will work out nicely, e.g. into Gaussian mixtures.
-This is going to work out well for us when we try to devise a system of inference later to minimise the ELBO.
+This works out well for us when we try to devise a system of inference later to minimise the ELBO.
 TBC.

 For now, though, let us examine exactly tractable inference